jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 ## Step 6.
 Receive notifications
 In this step, we write a function that receives notifications from the Channel.
 The messages will be verified and converted from bytes to plain text.

-1. Still in the implementation of the Recipient create a function called `receive`.
+1. In the implementation block of the Recipient create a function called `receive`.

     ```rust
         /// Receive any notifications sent by the Publisher to the Channel.